farhadab/sec-edgar-financials/README.md

 ## Data
 EDGAR doesn't categorize using stock symbols, since not all companies are publicly traded, but rather by a cik value.
+To help reconcile the issue of mapping a stock symbol (easy for users) to a cik, created the cik-to-symbol database, `edgar.data.symbols.csv`, using `edgar.data.symbols.py`.

-Can build cik-to-symbol database by running `python -m edgar.data.symbols`.
-It will append to what's already in place in `symbols.csv` (this means new companies will have to be manually added).
-At this point, however, it's recommended to manually add to this file as needed as 1) it's a very resource intensive process and 2) they way it's currently coded just continues backwards from the last entry (i.e. wouldn't capture new cik/symbol combos that come to be).
+It should have most companies that have filed on or before November 2018.
+When the python file runs, it will append to what's already in place in the csv (this means new companies will have to be manually added).
+At this point, however, it's recommended to manually add to this file as needed as 1) it's a very resource intensive process and 2) they way it's currently coded just continues backwards from the last entry (i.e. wouldn't capture new cik/symbol combos that come along).

 ## Roadmap
  * Allow statements to be gathered over a period of time (so not just for a given year+quarter)